BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 Section 2.4 SUSPENSION OR TERMINATION OF MEMBERSHIP

-(A) Any member of the Association may terminate its membership at any time by written notice to the president.
+(A) Any member of the Association may terminate its membership at any time by written notice to the President.

 (B) Any member may have its membership suspended or terminated if it fails to adhere to the purposes of the Association.
-Such suspension or termination shall occur only upon a vote of two-thirds or the members present and voting at an annual meeting (exclusive of the "offending" member), provided, however, that all members (including the "offending" member) have been given an opportunity to appear and present to the members evidence of its adherence to the purposes of the Association.
+Such suspension or termination shall occur only upon a vote of two-thirds of the members present and voting at an annual meeting (exclusive of the "offending" member), provided, however, that all members (including the "offending" member) have been given an opportunity to appear and present to the members evidence of its adherence to the purposes of the Association.

 (C) Any member failing to pay its annual dues prior to June 30 of any year shall be suspended from membership until such member's dues are fully paid and current at which time membership shall be reinstated.